halestar/DnDWebEncounters/readme.md

 monster name or the Edit Icon icon at the top, and changing the position for that monster to 2.
 This will make the player go first and the monster go second.

+**UPDATE!** It is now possible to drag-organize the initiatives.
+The position field will remain there as a backup, especially since the reorder might be funky on the mobile platforms.

 You can edit individual information from the edit icons at the top.
 The Edit Icon icon will edit player information, while the Edit Icon icon will edit monster information.
 You can also click on each individual monster or player to edit information for that monster/player only.